Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/configuration.rst

 encoders
 ========

 The following configuration items allow for the enabling/disabling and customization of the various coders used by the VIN™.
+By enabling/disabling coders in the VIN™, performance may be affected.

 reed_shard
 ----------